bglasford1/AgcBlockIIComputer/AGCSimulator/README.md

 # AGC Simulator:

-This folder contains the AGC Simulator code.
-This code is Java that was developed using IntelliJ Idea.
+This directory contains the AGC Simulator code.
+This code is written in Java that was developed using the IntelliJ Idea IDE.

 The simulator runs the code contained in a file named AGC_H.hex.
 This file represents a 16-bit EPROM format that is produced by the YUL assembler.
 It also requires the nine CPMx_y.hex file set that contains the Control Pulse Matrix